khulnasoft-lab/clix.py/docs/tutorial/options/callback-and-context.md

 Because you get the relevant data in the callback function based on standard Python type annotations, you get type checks and autocompletion in your editor for free.

-And **Typer** will make sure you get the function parameters you want.
+And **Clix** will make sure you get the function parameters you want.

 You don't have to worry about their names, their order, etc.